NUSES: New methods and tools for astroparticle physics in space

 Zirè

-is a calorimetric detector optimized for cosmic rays and gamma rays in the MeV range.
-It measures electrons, protons, and light nuclei below 300 MeV, and photons up to tens of MeV, providing valuable insight into solar activity, including solar flares and coronal mass ejections, as well as into transient astrophysical phenomena such as gamma-ray bursts (GRBs).
-Zirè also investigates possible correlations between variations in charged particle flux and Earth phenomena such as earthquakes and volcanic eruptions, exploring the complex coupling between the magnetosphere, ionosphere, and lithosphere.
+is a calorimetric detector optimized for the detection of charged cosmic rays up to hundreds MeV and gamma rays in the MeV range.
+It measures electrons, protons, and light nuclei below 300 MeV, and photons up to tens of MeV, providing valuable insight into low energy galactic cosmic rays, space weather phenomena, including solar flares and coronal mass ejections, as well as into transient astrophysical events such as gamma-ray bursts (GRBs).
+Zirè also investigates possible correlations between variations in charged particle flux and Earth-based phenomena such as earthquakes and volcanic eruptions, exploring the complex coupling between the magnetosphere, ionosphere, and lithosphere.

 Find out more